EyasuTeshome/shifttracker/interview-prep/how-to-compellingly-include-career-highilghts-in-the-achievements-section.md

 # How to compellingly include career highlights in the Achievements section

-The "Achievements" section can be up to 3000 characters long, but you **do not** have to use all of that; in fact, we recommend sticking to 1000-1500 characters (or about 150-250 words), which will help increase readability.
+The "Achievements" section can be up to 1000 characters long (or about 150).
 You can write in **either paragraphs or bullet points** (copy/paste the following bullet point: • ).

 Let's walk you through how to complete this section: